What’s the Story Behind the Creation of 13 Piccadilly Terrace?

 Can I Share the Information and Images from ‘Piccadilly Terrace’ on MY Website or Blog?

 Of course!
-All I ask is that you will remember to fully and accurately credit me and my work.
-Thank you!
+All I ask is that you will fully and accurately credit me AND my work.